Solvability of the Neumann problem for elliptic equations in chord-arc domains with very big pieces of good superdomains: Introduction

-Simultaneously and independently, Dindoš, Hofmann, and Pipher \cite{DHP} (see also \cite{Fe}) showed that \((R_q)_{\mathcal{L}}\) is solvable for DKP operators in Lipschitz graph domains.
+Simultaneously and independently, Dindo\v s, Hofmann, and Pipher \cite{DHP} (see also \cite{Fe}) showed that \((R_q)_{\mathcal{L}}\) is solvable for DKP operators in Lipschitz graph domains.
 Their proof is significantly shorter although it uses the existence of a preferred direction and thus it can't be generalized to rougher domains.
-We would also like to mention the work by Gallegos and us \cite{GMT}, where extrapolation of solvability of the Regularity and the Poisson Regularity problems is obtained in corkscrew domains with Ahlfors regular boundaries for any \(\mathcal{L} \in \mathcal{E}(\Omega)\), as well as the work by one of us and Zacharopoulos \cite{MZ} where Varopoulos' extensions are constructed and used to obtain similar duality results for elliptic systems with complex coefficients.
+We would also like to mention the work by Gallegos and us \cite{GMT}, where extrapolation of solvability of the regularity and the Poisson regularity problems is obtained in corkscrew domains with Ahlfors regular boundaries for any \(\mathcal{L} \in \mathcal{E}(\Omega)\), as well as the work by one of us and Zacharopoulos \cite{MZ} where Varopoulos' extensions are constructed and used to obtain similar duality results for elliptic systems with complex coefficients.

-While recent advances have led to a pretty good understanding of the Dirichlet and Regularity problems in rough domains, this is not the case for the Neumann problem with data in \(L^p\) (denoted as \((N_p)_{\mathcal{L}}\)).
-Indeed, in a Lipschitz domain with connected boundary, Dahlberg and Kenig proved in \cite{DaKe} that \((N_p)_{\Delta}\) is solvable for \(p \in (1, 2+\varepsilon)\).
+While recent advances have led to a pretty good understanding of the Dirichlet and regularity problems in rough domains, this is not the case for the Neumann problem with data in \(L^p\).
+Indeed, for a Lipschitz domain with connected boundary, in 1987 Dahlberg and Kenig proved in \cite{DaKe} that \((N_p)_{\Delta}\) is solvable for \(p \in (1, 2+\varepsilon)\).
 This range is optimal since for any \(p > 2\), there exists a Lipschitz domain such that \((N_p)_{\Delta}\) is not solvable.
-Their proof uses the the solvability of \((N_2)_{\Delta}\), which was achieved by Jerison and Kenig in \cite{JeK1b} via the so-called two-sided Rellich inequality in \(L^2\), i.e., \(\|\partial_\nu u\|_2 \approx \|\nabla_t u\|_2\).
+Their proof uses the solvability of \((N_2)_{\Delta}\), achieved previously by Jerison and Kenig in \cite{JeK1b} via the so-called two-sided Rellich inequality in \(L^2\), i.e., \(\|\partial_\nu u\|_2 \approx \|\nabla_t u\|_2\).